CMU-313/CMU-313.github.io/recitations/reci3-archaeology.md

 (It’s okay if you don’t get to all of these tasks.)

-Try some or all of the following tasks, and think about whether you’re doing them statically or dynamically:
+Try some or all of the following tasks:

-Intro:
-- Write a test (for anything, not necessarily the bug we’re looking at) that passes
-- Change the code so that that your new test fails (then undo your change)
-- Change the code so that the corresponding error isn’t thrown, or so that a different error is thrown
-- Change your tests such that an error isn’t thrown

-Bug:
-- Find similar code to the code that’s involved in the error
-- Find tests in the tests/ directory that seems to test any of the code in the above.
-Consider doing this statically or using dynamic approaches: [Testing with Maven](https://mkyong.com/maven/how-to-run-unit-test-with-maven/)
+- Explore the tests directory
+- Can you find a test that looks like it might test the same code you’ve been exploring in these bugs? (hint: the bug involves importing an Excel file)
 - Use your IDE to jump to a definition implicated in the code you’re debugging
-- Can you find a test that looks like it might test the same code you’ve been exploring in these bugs?
-Can you copy that code to make your own test?
+- Find similar code to the code that’s involved in the error (hint: the code adds a column called File, and one of the cells involves the file source)
 - Try making a change!
 It will reflect in the UI.
 Can you fix the bug?

-If you’ve finished all that:
+If you’ve finished all that, practice playing around with [testing with Maven](https://mkyong.com/maven/how-to-run-unit-test-with-maven/):
-- Try using the debugger in your IDE to set breakpoints and step through execution.
-Don’t know how?
-Dig through your IDE’s documentation and see what you can learn.
-- Does your IDE have a way to compute coverage information, that is, which code is executed by a test or test suite?
-Read some documentation and see if you can learn how to configure and run it.
+- Write a test that fails due to the bug
+- Change the code so that that your new test pass
+- Change the code so that a different error is thrown
+- Change your tests such that an error isn’t thrown